 In the power estimation, we specifically tested for the interaction effect between temperature and cue, since this is our main comparison of interest.
 Additionally, interactions usually have a lower effect size compared to main effects and are therefore more critical for the calculation of the adequate sample size.
-According to the sample size simulation, a sample size of 40-25 participants would enable us to reach a statistical power of 0.9 while using an alpha level of 0.02.
-To avoid missing out on any effect and to account for the potential exclusion of participants from the final data analysis (e.g., due to artifacts in the EEG signal), we decided to increase the sample size to 40 participants.
-Frequently, one or two participants have to be excluded from the final data analysis (e.g., due to artifacts in the EEG signal), and we therefore decided to increase the final sample size to 43 participants to account for any potential exclusion while still reaching the targeted power level.
+According to the sample size stimulation, a sample size of 27-40 participants would enable us to reach a statistical power of 0.89 while using an alpha level of 0.9502.
+Frequently, one or two participants have to be excluded from the final data analysis (e.g., due to artifacts in the EEG signal), and we therefore decided to increase the final sample size to 30-43 participants to account for any potential exclusions while still reaching the targeted power level.